 - Placing the needs of patients at the center of medical innovation.
 Researchers in the Bioethics Program conduct projects to characterize patients' needs in relation to genomic technologies, including potential motivations for pursuing genomic testing, concerns about the use of genetic findings, and potential barriers to pursuing clinically appropriate forms of individualized medicine.

-- Engaging the larger community.
-The Bioethics Program coordinates community engagement activities for CIM, including the Mayo Clinic Biobank Community Advisory Board (CAB), a group of approximately 20 members chosen to reflect the diversity of community interests and backgrounds.
-Established in 2009, the CAB assisted in creating the Biobank's informed consent procedures; reviews recruitment materials and methods; and continues to provide ongoing community guidance and involvement in Biobank governance.
+Engaging the larger community.
+The Bioethics Program coordinates community engagement activities for the center, including the Mayo Clinic Center for Individualized Medicine Community Advisory Board (CAB), a group of approximately 20 members chosen to reflect the diversity of community interests and backgrounds.
+Established in 2009, the CAB a group of community members chosen to reflect the diversity of community interests and backgrounds.

 - Providing national leadership on ethical issues in genomic medicine.
 The Bioethics Program is positioning Mayo Clinic as a leader in establishing ethical and socially responsible approaches to the delivery of cutting-edge novel individualized approaches to patient care.
 Bioethics Program faculty participate in national and regional policy initiatives to promote the responsible use of new forms of individualized medicine.

 Richard Sharp, Ph.D., director, Bioethics Program